-- a.
+- Connect the hydraulic hoses to the windrower with quick coupler fittings as follows: - a.
 Connect pressure hose female coupler to receptacle (A). - b.
 Connect return hose male coupler to receptacle (B). - c.
-Connect case drain hose (C) to mating 1/2 in. coupler on frame-installed with the M1240 Low Pressure Case Drain kit (B6698).
-The other 1/2 in. flat faced coupler for the case drain (E) is NOT suitable for the R113. - d.
+Connect case drain hose (C) to mating 1/2 in. coupler on frame-installed with the M1240 Low Pressure Case Drain kit (MD #B6698).
+The other 1/2 in. flat faced coupler for case drain (E) is NOT suitable for the R113 SP. - d.
 Connect the electrical harness to receptacle (D).